This program is open to all existing commercial or industrial Idaho Power customers.

-Projects with incentives of $1,500 or more should receive pre-approval from Idaho Power prior to equipment purchase and installation.
+Projects with incentives of $1,500 or more should receive pre-approval from Idaho Power prior to project start.

 You have 90 days from receiving pre-approval to complete your project and submit the payment application documentation.
 For larger or more complex projects extending beyond the 90 days, please notify Idaho Power to obtain an extension.

 Idaho Power offers My Account, an online resource with information on energy-saving opportunities.
-Complete a Business Energy Analysis and let My Account help you manage your use, lower your bills and more.
+Complete an Action Plan and let My Account help you manage your use, lower your bills and more.
 You must sign up for My Account to access these features.

 Yes.
 Lighting projects must be installed by a company with an electrical contractor’s license that’s also properly licensed in the state where the work is performed.
 The person/s doing the actual retrofit work must also be properly licensed in the state where the work is performed.
 The exception to this requirement is if installing screw-in or pin-based LEDs or linear LEDs-Type A. Lighting projects also must adhere to state and local code requirements, such as taking out an electrical permit and receiving an electrical inspection.

 Yes.
 The payment application includes a section that allows you to assign payment to your contractor.
-Please note: Idaho Power reserves the right to deny third party payment requests or request a joint check.
+Please note: Idaho Power reserves the right to deny third party payment requests.
 In addition, Idaho Power will not provide any third party payments to waste transporters, disposal facilities or recycling facilities.